How it began

 Word got around to Bob Morris, a New York Times reporter who loves to sing in Barbershop choruses (but couldn't).
 In September, he decided to come to one of the Denney's driveway choir events at the First Parish Church of Stow and Acton.
 His article was published in the October 7: A Choir Finds a Way to Sing.
 Just Ignore the Steering Wheel.

-Thanks to David Newman, Bryce Denney, Christian Hunter, and many others who contributed along the way, this approach is now an important part of the international dialogue about how a choir can sing together safely.
+Thanks to David Newman, Bryce Denney, Christian Hunter, and many others who contributed along the way, this approach is now an important part of the international dialogue about how a choir can sing together safely during the COVID-19 pandemic.